-The International MNO OSP adds SIP Identify Header using standard SHAKEN procedures and signs the call with the origin about iconectiv
+The International MNO OSP adds SIP Identify Header using standard SHAKEN procedures and signs the call with the origin The Terminating Network in the USA uses standard SHAKEN procedures to verify and terminate the call MNO OSP can also sign their own mobile subscriber calls destined for USA about iconectiv

-The Terminating

-Network in the

-USA uses

-standard

-SHAKEN

-procedures to

-verify and

-terminate the

-call

-MNO OSP can also sign their own mobile subscriber calls destined for USA

 Your business and your customers need to access and exchange information simply, seamlessly and securely. iconectiv's extensive experience in information services and its unmatched numbering intelligence helps you do just that.
-In fact, more than 2B people count on our platforms each day to keep their networks, devices and applications connected.
+In fact, more than 2 billion people count on our platforms each day to keep their networks, devices and applications connected.
 Our cloud-based Software as a Service (SaaS) solutions span network and operations management, numbering, trusted communications and fraud prevention.
 For more information, visit www.iconectiv.com.
+Follow us on Twitter and LinkedIn.